Looks like a bunch of untamed kids are about to have a wild time at your safari theme party!!

 Safari Games and Activities

-Take a look at this complete page filled with the coolest Safari party games, such as:
+Take a look at this complete page filled with the coolest Safari birthday game ideas, such as:

 - Monkey See Monkey Do